-Summarize: Provide a summary of the following key concepts:

 Emotions: How our mind and body react to specific situations.
-Emotional management: What we do to stay in control of our emotions.
 Calming tools: Things we can do to help gain control and focus over strong emotions.
+Ask students to reflect on when they can use calming tools based on their environment.

 Close: Reinforce discussion of emotional management with friends and family and reflect on how students can practice it throughout their day.

-Data Collection Pl once an - For multiple lessons in a unit, this section only need be completed
+Data Collection Pl once lan - For multiple lessons in a unit, this section only need be completed

-Participation Data :
+Participation Data

 Anticipated number of students: 15-25

-Planned length of lesson(s): 40 minutes
+Planned length of lesson(s): 30-40 minutes

-Mindsets & Behav riors Data:
+Mindsets & Behav viors Data:

-Pre and po ost-test administered at the
+Pre and po ost-test

 Outcome Data: (c hoose one)

-Achievement (des cribe):
+Achievement (describe):

-Attendance (describe): Analyze attendance and truancy data with school administrator.
+Attendance (describe): Collaborate with school administrator to analyze attendance records and truancy.

-Discipline (describ pe):
+Discipline (describe):